 Course modules include teaching intensives at various North American and international sites.
-Concentrations are offered in African American Ministry, Chaplaincy, Evangelism and Church Growth, Family Ministry, Global Mission Leadership, Leadership, Preaching, and Youth Ministry.
+Concentrations are offered in Chaplaincy, Evangelism and Church Growth, Family Ministry, Global Mission Leadership, Leadership, Preaching, Urban Ministries, and Youth Ministry.
+Cohorts may be formed periodically for participants who prefer Spanish as the language of instruction.